open-telemetry/opentelemetry-java/RELEASING.md

 The release will be made with the current state of the release branch, which is what you prepared above.

-## Release candidates

-Release candidate artifacts are released using the same process described above.
-The version schema for release candidates is`v1.2.3-RC$`, where `$` denotes a release candidate version, e.g. `v1.2.3-RC1`.

 ## Credentials

 The following credentials are required for publishing (and automatically set in Circle CI):